New to clayshooting? This is what English Sporting, English Skeet and Trap shooting involve

 A typical 100-target competition may be shot over as many as 10 or more stands, each offering a different type of target – going away, incoming, crossing, rising or falling.

 Sometimes the targets are presented as simultaneous pairs (two targets in the air together), or ‘pairs on report’, when the trapper releases the second target the moment he hears your first shot.

-But all the trap disciplines have one thing in common.
+The different clayshooting disciplines for trap all have slightly different forms of target presentation and different rules.
+However they do have one thing in common.
 All the targets are going away from the firing position, originating from a trap house about 16 yards in front of the shooter.

 This is a game of relatively close-range crossing targets, presented from a high tower on the left of the range and a low tower on the right.
-Shooters take it in turns to shoot from eight different positions (or pegs) set in a semi-circle.
+English Skeet shooters take it in turns to shoot from eight different positions (or pegs) set in a semi-circle.
 There is a set sequence of targets which includes doubles – simultaneous birds in the air from both towers, crossing in the air in front of the shooter.

 The Olympic discipline, Olympic Skeet, is broadly similar, but the targets are faster and the rules are slightly different.
 The US version, American Skeet, is also available on a few UK grounds.

 This article is not meant to be a masterclass on trap shooting, more rather trap shooting explained to encourage you…

 This article is not a masterclass in Sporting clays, but rather an overview to explain what it involves to encourage…

 George was born in Hastings in 1964 He started shooting around the age of 12 He was awarded an MBE…